 For Bendell, the adjective “deep” implies a need for an individual psychospiritual adaptation in the form of an acceptance that the current socioeconomic system, or industrial civilization, will likely fail.
 That process allows for a grieving for this sense of loss which is best done by sharing this information with other like-minded individuals.
 From this, an individual emerges from a process of ‘reconciliation’ equipped with “radical hope” empowering them to take action, in service to humanity, despite the knowledge that societal collapse is likely inevitable.

-Note that Bendell’s notion of radical hope is not meant to discourage people from taking part in actions towards mitigation (e.g. political engagement, civil disobedience, being green, or being the change).
-It just accepts that these types of actions may ultimately fail.
+Note that the notion of radical hope is not meant to discourage people from taking part in actions towards mitigation (e.g. political engagement, civil disobedience, being green, or being the change).
+It just accepts that these types of actions might ultimately fail.

 A fifth ‘R’?
 Resistance…

-Bendell is clear when he argues that Deep Adaptation differs greatly from mainstream Climate Change Adaptation (i.e. CCA) approaches.
-It attempts to analyse risks and propose actions to reduce risks.
-It involves adjustments to natural or human systems in response to actual or expected climate change including increases in the frequency and severity of weather related disasters such as droughts, floods, severe storms, wildfires, hurricanes etc.
+Deep Adaptation differs greatly from mainstream Climate Change Adaptation (i.e. CCA) approaches.
+It attempts to analyse complex and multi-level risks and propose actions to reduce those risks.
+It involves adjustments to natural or human systems in response to actual or expected climate change, including increases in the frequency and severity of weather related disasters such as droughts, floods, severe storms, wildfires, hurricanes etc.

 The term “Resilience” in this context is defined as the ability to prepare and plan for, absorb, recover from, and more successfully adapt to adverse weather events.
 This understanding privileges mitigation and reactive measures to adjust after disruptive ents occur.
 In Deep Adaptation resilience takes on more nuance to include proactive adjustment to ensure continuities in core capacities.